 1TNX-102 SL is an investigational new drug and has not been approved for any indication.

-3TNX-1800 and TNX-801 are investigational new biologics and have not been approved for any indication.
+9TNX-1800 and TNX-801 are investigational new biologics at the pre-IND stage of development and have not been approved for any indication.

 This press release and further information about Tonix can be found at www.tonixpharma.com.